sayakpaul/dreambooth-keras/README.md

 ## Results

-We have tested dreambooth in two different methods: (a) fine-tuning the diffusion model only (b) fine-tuning the diffusion model along with text encoder.
-The experiments were conducted with vairous range of hyperparameters of `learning rate` and `training steps` for training and of `number of steps` and `unconditional guidance scale`(ugs) for inference, but only the best looking results are included here.
-If you are curious how different hyperparameters affect the resultant image quality, find the link of the full reports in each section.
+We have tested our implementation in two different methods: (a) fine-tuning the diffusion model (the UNet) only, (b) fine-tuning the diffusion model along with the text encoder.
+The experiments were conducted with a wide range of hyperparameters for `learning rate` and `training steps` for during training and for `number of steps` and `unconditional guidance scale` (ugs) during inference.
+But only the most salient results (from our perspective) are included here.
+If you are curious about how different hyperparameters affect the generated image quality, find the link to the full reports in each section.

+__Note that our experiments were guided by [this blog post from Hugging Face](https://huggingface.co/blog/dreambooth).__

 ### (a) Fine-tuning diffusion model